 Identify upselling and cross-selling opportunities

-eCommerce company Amazon uses these techniques all the time.
+eCommerce giant, Amazon, uses these techniques all the time.

 For example, let’s say you want to buy the Joker DVD - you head to Amazon, search for the product and go to add it to your basket.

-Before you know it, a £6 bargain has turned into a £24 purchase and you’ve splurged £18 more than you’d initially anticipated, just because Amazon have told you it’s an ideal combo - impulse buying at its finest.
+Before you know it, you've been presented with a suggested bundle and a $6 bargain has turned into a $24 purchase.
+You’ve splurged $18 more than you’d initially anticipated - just because Amazon has told you it’s an ideal combo - impulse buying at its finest.

 Prioritize your new products